aclysma/rafx/README.md

 cargo run --bin demo --release --features "[BACKEND_FEATURE]"
 ```

-BACKEND_FEATURE should either be "rafx-vulkan" or "rafx-metal"
+BACKEND_FEATURE should either be `rafx-vulkan`, `rafx-metal`, or some other backend.

 Running in release reduces logging and disables GPU validation.
 The first time it will load more slowly because it
 has to import the assets, including a GLTF mesh with large textures. **Using profile overrides to optimize upstream crates
 is highly recommeneded.
 Asset processing is extremely slow in debug mode.** (i.e. 30s instead of 2s)

-The demo uses SDL2 and in debug mode, vulkan validation.
-If you have trouble running the demo, please check that
-dependencies for both SDL2 and vulkan are available.

 ### Demo Features